-- Have obtained at least one year of skilled, professional or technical work experience in Canada within 36 months of the application date; and
+- Have obtained at least one year of skilled, professional, or technical work experience in Canada within 36 months of the application date;

 - Meet or surpass a Canadian Language Benchmark (CLB) of 5 (“initial intermediate”) or 7 (“adequate intermediate proficiency”), depending on the level of the job; and

 - Plan to live and work outside of the province of Quebec (individuals with work experience in Quebec and who plan to reside in Quebec may apply to the Quebec Experience Class).